velaco/velaco.github.io/_posts/2018-12-20-how-to-scrape-data-from-javascript-websites-with-R.md

 6             Botosani vs Dunarea Calarasi  8/13   5/2   9/2
 ```

-Now I can further transform odds to decimal so that I can store them as a numeric data type, split the Match column into "Home Team" and "Away Team" columns, and so on.
+Now I can further transform the data before storing and analyzing it, e.g. convert fractional odds into decimal, split the Match column into "Home Team" and "Away Team" columns, and so on.

 ## Final Comments

 Although the script I used still works today, I should note that the development of PhantomJS is currently suspended and its [git repository](https://github.com/ariya/phantomjs){:target="blank"} is archived.
-However, there are many ways to collect data from a JavaScript website, so you can also try using [*rvest* and *V8* from R](https://datascienceplus.com/scraping-javascript-rendered-web-content-using-r/){:target="blank"} or [Python and Selenium](https://medium.com/@hoppy/how-to-test-or-scrape-javascript-rendered-websites-with-python-selenium-a-beginner-step-by-c137892216aa){:target="blank"} to collect the data you need.
+However, there are many ways to collect data from a JavaScript-rendered website, so you can also try using [*rvest* and *V8* from R](https://datascienceplus.com/scraping-javascript-rendered-web-content-using-r/){:target="blank"} or [Python and Selenium](https://medium.com/@hoppy/how-to-test-or-scrape-javascript-rendered-websites-with-python-selenium-a-beginner-step-by-c137892216aa){:target="blank"} to collect the data you need.
 Good luck!